 Winter is coming!
 And that's why your beard needs your full attention now!

 The frost is really giving your beard a hard time.
 More precisely, it is not the frost alone.
 It is the constant change between cold and warm, between dry cold and even drier heated air.
 The result is brittle and brittle beard hair and irritated skin under the beard.
 If it gets really bad, even red spots develop, it is flaky and itchy.
-Anyone who has such dry skin must now take specific action against it.
+If you have such dry skin, you have to take targeted action against it.
 Here are a few tips and tricks that can be integrated into everyday life.

 Use the cold